Blood donations get a boost from Maize teen

 “So I think this is number nine for me (and mom) organizing a blood drive.
 It’s just way too important to not do this.”

-At the age of 13 Soderstrom was diagnosed with Lymphoblasitc Leukemia.
-After many treatments she now continues to organize blood donation drives for the Red Cross.
+At the age of 13, Soderstrom was diagnosed with lymphoblastic leukemia.
+After many treatments, she now continues to organize blood donation drives for the Red Cross.

 So Hannah continues her passion by organizing blood drives for the Red Cross in Wichita.